open-guides/og-aws/README.md

 -	[Troposphere](https://github.com/cloudtools/troposphere) is a Python library that makes it much easier to create CloudFormation templates.
 -	If you are building different stacks with similar layers, it may be useful to build separate templates for each layer that you can reuse using [AWS::CloudFormation::Stack](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html).
-	-	🔸 Avoid hardcoding resource parameters that can potentially change.
+-	🔸Avoid hardcoding resource parameters that can potentially change.
 Use stack parameters as much as you can, and resort to default parameter values.
 -	🔹Until [2016](https://aws.amazon.com/about-aws/whats-new/2016/09/aws-cloudformation-introduces-yaml-template-support-and-cross-stack-references/), CloudFormation used only an awkward JSON format that makes both reading and debugging difficult.
 To use it effectively typically involved building additional tooling, including converting it to YAML, but now [this is supported directly](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html).

 ### CloudFormation Gotchas and Limitations